Skip to main content

 My parents are 70 and 68, living with us.
 Are they on Medicare or our plan?

-If they're U.S. citizens or have 10+ years of work history, Medicare at 65 is automatic.
-They may need Medicare Part B and supplemental (Medigap or Medicare Advantage) on top.
+Enrollment in Medicare at 65 is automatic only if they're already drawing Social Security or Railroad Retirement benefits; otherwise they must actively sign up during their enrollment window.
+A 10-year (40-quarter) U.S. work history buys premium-free Part A, but that is about cost, not automatic enrollment.
+Most people also take Part B and a supplement (Medigap or Medicare Advantage) on top.
 If they recently arrived and don't qualify for Medicare yet, Covered California is the path, with their own application based on their household (not yours, in most cases).

 I have a green card but no SSN yet.
 Can I get Covered California?

 Generally yes.
 Lawfully present immigrants (green card holders, refugees, asylees, certain visa holders) qualify for Covered California and may qualify for subsidies.
-Undocumented residents can't buy through Covered California but can buy direct from carriers off-marketplace (no subsidies).
+Undocumented residents can't buy through Covered California, but since January 2024 California Medi-Cal covers all income-eligible adults regardless of immigration status, so many qualify there.
+Off-exchange carrier coverage is still limited to the open- and special-enrollment windows.

 My doctor is in Westminster.
 How do I know if she's in-network?